hsnabn/duality-samples/README.md

 * SceneTransitions sample

   ### SceneTransitions
-  This sample demonstrates part of Duality's scene system.
-It currently shows the difference between simply switching another scene and disposing the current scene and switching to another scene.
-It also shows off scene reloading.
+  This sample demonstrates Duality's scene system.
+It shows the difference between simply switching another scene and disposing the current scene and switching to another scene.
+It also shows off scene reloading and scene saving.
 You can add an object to a random position in the scene, to see the difference between switching and disposing then switching.